a person typing on a laptop computer

 Norway Rats

 Also known as a sewer rat, this light brown-colored rat measures between six and nine inches long, not including their hairless tail.
-The sewer rat is nocturnal in nature, meaning that they lurk around primarily at night.
+The sewer rats are nocturnal in nature, meaning that they lurk around primarily at night.
 This factor makes them harder to find, which means that an infestation can go undetected and grow more damaging for quite some time.
 This kind of rat makes their nests underneath homes, buildings, and other structures on your property like sheds and garages.
 That said, if they’ve made their way inside your home, the Norway rat may burrow in secluded areas, inside storage boxes, or inside wall insulation.

 Roof Rats

-Measuring at least one foot in length, the roof rat is gray to black in coloring, making them easy to identify.
+Measuring at least one foot in length, the roof rat is gray to black in color, making them easy to identify.
 Also nocturnal, the roof rat will hide in dark, lonely places in Houston looking for food, water, and shelter.
 They’ll rummage through your garbage or feed from bird feeders or fruit and nut trees; this isn’t a particularly fussy type of rat.
 And because the roof rat is adept at climbing, they will seek to burrow high up in trees, in your attic, or inside wood piles.

 The Problems Rats Cause In Your Home